What Licence Do You Need to Ride a Motorcycle?

 If you’re new to riding or driving then you’ll most probably be familiar with a Provisional Licence.

-The type of bikes that you can ride on a provisional license in the UK are:
+The type of bikes that you can ride on a provisional licence in the UK are:

-Age 17 (A1 License): You can ride with L plates – on a moped, scooter or light motorcycle with a quoted engine size of up to 125cc (11 kW )
+Age 17 (A1 Licence): You can ride with L plates – on a moped, scooter or light motorcycle with a quoted engine size of up to 125cc (11 kW )

 Alongside the power/speed restrictions and the need to ride with L-Plates strapped to your bike, you also have two, pretty important restrictions to be aware of: